-where Ix[a, b] is the regularized incomplete beta function (Equation 6.6.2 in Abramowitz & Stegun 1972 Handbook of Mathematical Functions: with formulas, graphs, and mathematical tables.
-Vol. 55) and here x = Cos(ϴ/2)2.
+where Ix[a, b] is the regularized incomplete beta function (Equation 6.6.2 in Abramowitz & Stegun 1972) and here x = Cos(ϴ/2)2.
 Eq.
 A1 depends on only m and ϴ, i.e., it is independent of the distance from the ancestor to the new optima, d.
 We refer to Eq.
 A1 as the fraction of overlap, and one minus Eq.
 A1 as the fraction of non-overlap.

 The fraction of non-overlap (one minus Eq.
 A1) exhibits a faster-than-linear increase with ϴ for all values of m > 0, and the increase is faster for greater values of m (Fig. 3b).
-Thus, if standing genetic variation was uniformly distributed throughout the beneficial hyperspheres, the percent of segregating beneficial mutations that were mutually beneficial, and thus expected to fix, in both adapting populations at the onset of adaptation would decrease faster-than-linearly with the angle of divergence.
+Thus, if standing genetic variation was uniformly distributed throughout the beneficial hyperspheres, the percent of segregating beneficial mutations that were beneficial, and thus expected to fix, in only one adapting population would increase faster-than-linearly with the angle of divergence.

-The above analysis considers only the very onset of adaptation, when the two adapting populations have the same mean phenotypes, such that the fraction of phenotypic space that is beneficial in one population that is also beneficial in the other population (call this X) is equivalent to the fraction of beneficial mutations (if uniformly distributed) that are mutually beneficial (call this Y).
+The above analysis considers only the very onset of adaptation, when the two adapting populations have the same mean phenotypes, such that the fraction of phenotypic space that is beneficial in one population that is also beneficial in the other population (call this X) is equivalent to the fraction of beneficial mutations (if uniformly distributed across the hyperspheres) that are mutually beneficial (call this Y).
 As adaptation proceeds the mean phenotypes of the adapting populations depart from one another and X therefore no longer equals Y. This is because mutations are vectors that move a phenotype in a particular direction, and thus a mutually beneficial point in phenotypic space is only a mutually beneficial mutation if both populations have the same mean phenotype.
 To see this, imagine two populations whose mean phenotypes begin at the origin but move towards (1,0) and (0,1) respectively.
 As these populations adapt and depart from the origin along the x and y axes, there remains for some time a fraction of mutually beneficial phenotypic space (X) around the line x=y between the two optima.
 But a mutation that moves the (1,0) population into this space is a vector pointing primarily right, while a mutation that moves the (0,1) population into this same space is a vector pointing primarily up.
-Another way to see that X does not equal Y is to think about when these two populations have nearly reached their optima.
-The fraction of mutually beneficial space is then zero, yet very small mutations that move individuals up and to the right are mutually beneficial.
-To account for the inequality between X and Y we must shift the mean phenotypes so that they are at the same point in phenotypic space, and move their optima by an identical translation.
-An easy way to imagine this is to keep the mean phenotypes in place at the mean ancestral phenotype and consider adaptation to move the optima closer.
-Thus, as adaptation proceeds the radii of the hyperspheres shrinks (roughly equivalently in the two populations).
-However, because the fraction of overlap (Eq.
-A1) does not depend on the radii, the fraction of non-overlap remains constant throughout adaptation
+Another way to see that X does not equal Y is to consider what happens as these two populations approach their optima.
+The fraction of mutually beneficial space then approaches zero, yet very sufficiently small mutations that move phenotypes up and to the right are mutually beneficial.
+To account for the inequality between phenotypic space (X) and mutational vectors (Y) during adaptation we must shift the mean phenotypes so that they are at the same point in phenotypic space, and move their optima by an identical translation.
+We then have X=Y. An easy way to imagine this is to keep the mean phenotypes in place at the mean ancestral phenotype (the origin) and consider adaptation as the movement of the optima closer to the mean phenotypes.
+From this perspective, as adaptation proceeds the radii of the hyperspheres shrinks (roughly equivalently in the two populations) but there remains some region of overlap.
+In fact, because the fraction of overlap (Eq.
+A1) does not depend on the radii of the hyperspheres, the fraction of non-overlap is expected to remain constant throughout adaptation.